sanity-io/sanity-template-bigcommerce-editorial/README.md

 - `SANITY_STUDIO_BIGCOMMERCE_STORE_HASH=` You can find this anywhere you're logged into your BigCommerce account -- for example, if the URL in my browser is https://store-rix57ghiz3.mybigcommerce.com/manage/dashboard, "rix57ghiz3" is the value I should put here.
 - `SANITY_STUDIO_BIGCOMMERCE_STORE_API_TOKEN=` This is the "import" token you made in the last step.
 - `SANITY_STUDIO_PREVIEW_URL`=localhost:3000 if you're developing locally, otherwise whatever staging environment you'd like to set up.

+It's also worthwhile to add these to your Vercel environment!

 7. Be sure you have `concurrently` installed (`npm install -g concurrently`).
 Run the command below to start the development server: